Maghnie/docs/engineers/component-data-models.md

 ## Humidity Conditioner

 The **Humidity Conditioner** component data model is representative for a subset of an AHU with humidity conditioning.
-It is usefull to analyse AHU performance regarding the change of the air flow water load / humidity.
+It is useful to analyse AHU performance regarding the change of the air flow water load / humidity.

 {% tabs %}
 {% tab title="Component Identifier" %}